cyber-org/documents/README.md

 # documents
-Documents for CYBER.ORG to use in workshops
+This repository contains documents for CYBER.ORG to use in workshops